 Since the late 1960s, no-fault divorces have become increasingly more common over fault divorces.
 These divorces are often less expensive and take less time—which is why a majority of people opt for them.
 No-fault divorces do not require the person requesting the divorce to prove that the other party has done something wrong.
 In many cases, people don’t want the mudslinging that comes along with a fault divorce.
 In addition, these records may become public record making the most intimate details of your divorce accessible.

 The person filing for divorce does not need a reason for the court to grant a no-fault divorce in Texas.
 However, they still have to show why a court should grant the divorce.
 Common grounds for no-fault divorce include the following:

 A court may grant a divorce without regard to fault.
 One of the ways the court will do that is through insupportability.
 Insupportability is the common ground for divorce.
 This ground simply means that the marriage is no longer endurable, insufferable and intolerable.

 To qualify under this it must be shown that the marriage has become so insupportable due to the conflict, that the conflict destroys the marriage.
-Further, that there is no reasonable expectation that the parties are getting back together.
+Further, there is no reasonable expectation that the parties are getting back together.